mattmartin14/dream_machine/deltalake/docker/dl1/readme.md

 <h5>Date: 2023-10-20</h5>

 <h4>Overview</h4>
 Delta Lake is a great platform for running ANSI SQL statements against open source files.
 Instead of having to load your data into a database, you can just store the files in an object store.
 This makes portability easy between cloud platforms.
-To get Delta Lake to work though, you have to be very specific on the versions of spark/hadoop/java/scala that you have installed on your machine.
+To get Delta Lake to work though, you have to be very specific on the versions of spark/hadoop/java/scala that you have installed on your machine; otherwise, you will get very obscure and bizarre runtime errors.
 The easiest way to make this process repeatable is by leveraging a docker file, like the one [here](./dockerfile).
-<h5></h5>
+<hr></hr>
+<h5>Install Steps</h5>
 The docker file pulls in the correct versions of spark and other dependencies to where we can in one container launch a python notebook that has all the requirements we need.
 To do this, follow these steps:
 <h5><h5>
 1. Fork this repo to your local workstation (you will need more than just the docker file as the docker file copies and uses a few other files in this repo to finalize)